top of page

 Venue: Mangerton Mill, Mangerton, Bridport DT6 3SG

-OPEN: Wednesday - Saturday; 10am - 4 pm (EXCEPT CLOSED SATURDAY 28TH JUNE)
+OPEN: Wednesday - Saturday; 10am - 4 pm

 As an entirely new venture for me, the shop/gallery poses a tremendously exciting opportunity to support local artists/crafts people to exhibit their fabulous hand made items at a unique venue just outside Bridport.
 The aim is to create a shop/gallery with a well varied display of unusual and attractive, well made and affordable gifts made by our many local talented artists.
 So far this is looking promising.
 I opened properly on the 30th March this year and have had many favourable comments about the fabulous space and unusual and beautiful artworks for sale here.